Hair Loss in Women

 Hair is an important aspect of a woman’s identity.
 For this reason, hair loss and thinning—even in its most early stages—can cause great emotional distress.
-This may be partially due to the social misconception that not many women lose their hair and that noticeable hair loss in women is unacceptable.
-Both of these untruths make the subject of female hair loss a particularly sensitive topic.
+This may be partially due to the social misconception that not many women lose their hair and that, unlike men, noticeable hair loss in women is unacceptable.
+Both of these untruths make the subject of female hair loss a particularly sensitive topic for women to address.

 Hormonal Imbalances: Hormonal imbalances can occur due to menopause, postpartum, chemotherapy treatments, stress or depression.
 Birth control pills, thyroid disorders and ovarian cysts can also contribute to hormonal imbalances which may cause hair loss.